A “Note” to the “Staff”: Knowing Multiple Forms of Music Notation

-A version of this blog post is being republished in the forthcoming book, Technology for Unleashing Creativity from Oxford University Press set for release in 2022.
+A version of this blog post has been republishing in Technology for Unleashing Creativity from Oxford University Press (2022).
 This blog post was also adapted from Creative Musicking: Practical, Real-life Ideas to Get Your Learners Creating Their Own Music (2020).

 There are a number of different styles of musical notation.
 One of them, is the one that most trained musicians throughout the world seem to value the most–Western Staff Notation.
 You know, the five-line staff with alternating lines and spaces for pitch and the a series of sticks, lines, dots, and flags to indicate rhythm?
 I get it, it’s pretty great, I mean if a group of musicians know how to read Western Staff Notation, they can read down a piece of music and play it as it was intended to be played the first time without hearing it first.
 A pretty impressive skill to non-musicians and musicians alike.
 However, it’s not perfect.